izzthedude/todo-docs/docs/introduction.md

 ## Description

-My Todo app is a personal project involving making a Todo app in multiple implementations, both backend and frontend, and in various levels of complexity.
+My Todo app is a personal project  that involves making a Todo app in multiple implementations, both backend and frontend, and in various levels of complexity.
 My main motivation for doing something like this is to learn.
 Learn what, exactly?